LUWIZ

 Product dataFree textComplete Schema.org Product

-Price and stockDisplayed visuallyMachine-readable Offer tags
+Price and stockDisplayed visuallyMachine-readable Offer markup

 ReviewsThird-party JS widgetAggregateRating in the HTML